-“For these reasons, Manjushri, those bhiksus who strive to provide opportunity for others to practise generosity through their alm rounds, who strive to pacify the influences of mara, who strive to transcend samsara, who strive to attain liberation from suffering, should apply themselves diligently on these Dharma.”
+“For these reasons, Manjushri, those bhiksus who strive to provide opportunity for others to practise generosity through their alms rounds, who strive to pacify the influences of mara, who strive to transcend samsara, who strive to attain liberation from suffering, should apply themselves diligently on these Dharma.”

-As this teaching was transmitted, thirty-two thousands gods attained realisation of this discourse.
+As this teaching was transmitted, thirty-two thousand gods attained realisation of this discourse.
 The entire assembly with its gods, humans, asuras, gandharvas led by bodhisattva mahasattva Manjushri made offering of mandarava flowers to the Bhagavan and spoke these words:

 “Whoever hears this discourse will succeed in their endeavour to renounce the worldly life under the auspices of the Tathagata.
 Whoever hears this discourse with absolute faith will attain the ultimate goal of the bodhisattva path.”

 At the same instant, eight thousand and one hundred bhiksus attained liberation beyond birth.
 Forty-two thousand bodhisattvas attained the forbearance towards the unborn nature of phenomena.
 Tremors appeared six times across the trichiliocosm of a billion worlds with its palaces of maras, landscapes, as offering of mandarava flowers was falling from heaven.

 After this discourse was given, the youthful Manjushri, the great shravakas, and the world with its gods, humans, asuras, gandharvas praised the Bhagavan by saying: “Well said!
 Well said!
 How marvellous this discourse has been delivered!
 How rare indeed!
 How rare!”